sonikasomanna5/sonikasomanna5/README.md

 🌈 Fun Facts

-🎨 I love blending creativity with code!
+ - I love blending creativity with code!

-✨ When I'm not coding, you'll find me sketching, exploring UI/UX design, or learning something new.
+ - When I'm not coding, you'll find me sketching, navigating novels, or learning something new.

 Thanks for visiting!
 Feel free to connect or check out my projects! 🚀